The Complete Web Developer: Zero to Mastery is a massive, modern and engaging coding bootcamp-style course.

 Where instructors decide to go after that, however, is where things get… interesting.

-Andrei’s tech stack is the most modern and, in my opinion, compelling.
+Andrei’s tech stack is the most modern and, in our opinion, compelling.
 He gives you the building-block basics so you can build web pages.
 Then we start getting into the interesting stuff like:

 - The Star Wars API (there’s a whole section on APIs)